prev-dev/system-configs/apple/mac-setup.md

 # Follow the provided steps to enable brew in your path, then run this to disable analytics
 brew analytics off
 ````
-## install some packages with brew
+## Install some packages with brew
 ````
 brew install \
 htop